 All courses are subject to a fee rate, based on the classification, as outlined below.
-Students from NI, GB and the EU will pay a set fee, regardless of the rate.
+Students from NI, ROI and GB will pay a set fee, regardless of the fee rate.
+International tuition fees vary depending on the fee rate classification of the course.

-Fee Rate 1: Courses which are essentially classroom based
+Fee Rate 1: Courses which are essentially classroom based.